 Henry L. Diamond

-Throughout his decades of private practice with Beveridge & Diamond, Mr. Diamond remained a tireless advocate for land and water conservation.
+While in private practice, Henry remained a tireless advocate for land and water conservation.
 He served on more than 30 boards and commissions, including Resources for the Future, the Environmental Law Institute, The Woodstock Foundation, The Jackson Hole Preserve, Inc., and Americans for Our Heritage and Recreation.
-In 1991, he chaired the National Park Service 75th Anniversary Conference which produced the influential Vail Report, and co-authored (with Pat Noonan) the 1996 Sustainable Use of Land Project report, Land Use In America.
-He co-chaired the bipartisan Outdoor Resources Review Group, sponsored by Senators Jeff Bingaman and Lamar Alexander.
-The Group's report, Great Outdoors America, served as a catalyst for the President's America's Great Outdoors initiative.
+He chaired the National Park Service 75th Anniversary Conference which produced the influential Vail Report, and co-authored the 1996 survey Land Use In America.
+He recently co-chaired the bipartisan Outdoor Resources Review Group, sponsored by Senators Jeff Bingaman and Lamar Alexander.
+The Group's report, Great Outdoors America, served as a catalyst for President Obama’s America's Great Outdoors initiative.